star-cats/blinky-dome/Patterns/README.md

 ### Requirements

 A **JDK 21 or newer**.
-That's it — `build.sh` downloads its own copy of Maven into `Patterns/.tools/` if you don't already have `mvn` on your PATH.
+That's it — `build.sh` downloads its own copy of Maven (3.9.9) into `Patterns/.tools/` if you don't already have `mvn` on your PATH.

 ```bash
 brew install openjdk@21
 ```

+That 21 has one source of truth: `<maven.compiler.release>` in [`pom.xml`](pom.xml), which is what Maven compiles against. `build.sh` reads the property instead of hardcoding a number, so the version it demands and the version it targets can't drift apart.
+To move to a newer Java, change that property and nothing else.

 `build.sh` looks in Homebrew's keg-only location directly, so that's all you need — no `/Library/Java` symlink, no PATH changes.